In the guide below, we discuss the following points:

 However, they may be able to provide some type of guide as to how sustainable or eco friendly something is, according to certain indicators

-This data may indicate how that thing, if it’s a product or activity for example, impact issues in society such as water scarcity, some type of waste pollution, or something else
+This data may indicate how that thing, if it’s a product or activity for example, impacts issues in society such as global water issues, some type of waste pollution, or something else

 LCAs can also be used in isolation, or alongside other tools, to get a better idea of the true impact of something